The Legal Situation of Fan Works - Copyright and Fair Use

 - Outcome: The Stage 9 team complied with the demand and shut down the project.

 - Repercussions: Most likely the motivation to target this specific fan project was that it would have competed with Star Trek: Bridge Crew, a licensed product by Ubisoft.
 The move sparked widespread debate in fan communities about the limits of creative expression and the balance between protecting IP and encouraging fan engagement.
-Most saw Stage 9 as a respectful tribute, and its shutdown was viewed as a great loss for immersive fan experiences.
+Stage 9 was widely regarded a respectful tribute, and its shutdown was viewed as a great loss for immersive fan experiences.

 Guidelines for Fan Creators